Thank you for choosing to fundraise in support of UNICEF!

 Can I donate the money I raise to a particular country or project?

-We aim to reach the children who need the most help and who are the hardest to reach, like children who live in remote areas or ethnic communities, and so we really like your donations to be ‘unrestricted’.
+We aim to reach the children who need the most help and who are the hardest to reach, like children who live in remote areas or ethnic communities, and so we really encourage your donations to be ‘unrestricted’.
 This means that you are not restricting what project or country your fundraising and donations are spent on.
 It also helps our work to be more efficient by reducing our administration costs, making your money and donations reach more children.

 Unrestricted funding also helps us to respond quickly, wherever and whenever disaster strikes.
 Children are always hardest hit by emergencies, losing their lives, parents, homes and schools, and so it is vital that we help them as soon as possible.
-Read more about how donations help children.